kmille36/MacOS-Mojave-KVM-Preinstall/README.md

 ```
 - Start MacOS VM in silent:

-(By default VM automatic start after installation done!
-Use this when you VM turn off and need start again)
+((By default VM automatic starts after installation is done!
+Use this when your VM turn off and need to start again))
 ```console
 nohup ./silence.sh &>/dev/null &
 ```